Ever wonder how some people seem to know everyone?

 This is exactly why we built Goodword—to help more professionals master these super connector behaviors without losing the human touch that makes networking meaningful.

 Want to master these super connector strategies?
-Our networking copilot helps you remember context, surface opportunities, and maintain relationships like NYC's most connected professionals.
-Sign up for early access to Goodword and transform how you network.
+Goodword is a networking copilot that helps you remember context, surface opportunities, and maintain relationships like NYC's most connected professionals.
+Try Goodword and transform how you network